c-49/text-tone-analyzer/README.md

     python app.py
     ```

-Additionally, you can also do:
+Additionally, you can also do this to start the app:

 ```bash
 cd ..